The role of FDI in the development of Singapore

 With or without FDI, Singapore would have found it difficult to languish as an economic backwater.
 Accidents of location, culture and history came together in Singapore, and given a modicum of political stability, such a country could only prosper.
 Singapore was lucky; its apparent ‘success’ was certainly not only due to its FDI policies, but also due to many other factors.

 What FDI has done for Singapore is to assist in the creation of a nation with one of the highest per capita incomes in the world, for what that is worth.
 Singapore could be said to be wealthy in the same way that ancient Athens was said to be democratic.
-In both cases, a huge, anonymous underclass of cheap labour supported the superstructure; in the case of Singapore, Malaysians (of every race, not just Malays) and other Southeast Asians, who are offered only the barest of legislative protection by the government.
+In both cases, a huge, anonymous underclass of cheap labour supported the uperstructure; in the case of Singapore, Malaysians (of every race, not just Malays) and other Southeast Asians, who are offered only the barest of legislative protection by the government.

 The cost in human terms of this success has been high: Singapore today is an authoritarian corporatist state that intervenes in virtually every aspect of citizen’s lives.
 Singapore has become a nation of functionaries who serve the interests of the TNCs and the Singaporean state elite.
 Within such an environment there exists very little true entrepreneurship.
 FDI has not assisted in the development of an innovative population; rather it has assisted in the creation of a self-satisfied, arrogant society that seems content to live off its natural advantages.[23]
 Singapore today resembles an enormous air-conditioned shopping mall, with squeaky-clean streets and traffic so orderly as to border on the bizarre.